 Newsom also executive-produced the Academy Award-nominated documentary The Invisible War and is in production on her next film series The Mask You Live In.
 She was a member of the Girl Scouts of the USA Healthy MEdia Commission for Positive Images of Women and Girls and graduated with honours from both Stanford University and Stanford's Graduate School of Business.
 Newsom resides in the San Francisco Bay Area with her husband, California Lieutenant Governor Gavin Newsom, and their three children.

 Now based in Argentina, Sharon Haywood is a Canadian freelance writer and editor who is a regular contributor to global discussions around female image and self-esteem.
-Since 2009, she has been co-editor for AdiosBarbie.com , a website that promotes healthy body image for folks of all sizes, ages, races, cultures, abilities and sexual identities.
-She is also a virtual member of the London-based AnyBody team, part of the international movement, Endangered Bodies.
+Since 2009, Sharon has been a virtual member of the London-based AnyBody team, part of the international movement, Endangered Bodies.

 Dr Christina Berton is a self-esteem expert and founded the Amara Pro Self-Esteem Foundation in Mexico.
 Her work with the Foundation has reached the lives of more than 400,000 women and girls since its inception in 2008.